 However, digestive health also influences the health of other physiological systems in the body.

 - Our digestive system is a complex network of organs that breaks food down into different compounds and passes out what we don’t need as waste

 - On average, this process takes one to three days

 - Keeping the digestive system healthy makes sure the process is efficient and that we get the most from our food as possible

 Let’s take a close look at your digestion, from start to finish – quite literally.

 Your teeth break food down into small pieces, while the sight and smell of a delicious meal wakes up your salivary glands.

 Keep it healthy.
 Friendly bacteria aren’t just beneficial for your gut – studies show they can be good for our dental health too.

 Pressure from food travelling down the oesophagus sends a signal to the valve at the top of your stomach to open.

 What can go wrong?
 If the protective layer lining the inside of your stomach gets damaged, contact with stomach acid can result in an ulcer.
-This damage can be caused by the H.pylori bacteria or overuse of anti-inflammatory drugs such as ibuprofen.14
+This damage can be caused by the H.pylori bacteria or overuse of anti-inflammatory drugs such as ibuprofen.13